tungbinhthuong/Deep-Learning-in-Computer-Vision/README.md

-# DL_in_CV
+# DeepLearning in Computer Vision
-These are the assignments in the course Deeplearning in Computer Vision offered by HSE on Coursera
+These are the assignments in the course DeepLearning in Computer Vision offered by HSE on Coursera